Updated January 2021

 Split Track: splits the track into two separate tracks at the point you right clicked, or possibly at the nearest change in direction to that point.

-Convert to Route: Converts the track to a route, complete with waypoints that you can then manipulate.
-As mentioned earlier, this is used in the process of joining two routes together.
+Convert to Route: Converts the track to a route, complete with waypoints that you can then manipulate it.
+As mentioned earlier, this is useful when you need to join two routes together.
 You will find that the default settings on the track properties will produce a route with many fewer waypoints than you would expect, with the resulting route looking very different from the source track.
-This can be resolved using the same setting as above, ‘Min update distance (m)’ only this time we need to set the number as small as possible, ideally zero.
+This can be resolved using the same setting as above, ‘Min update distance (m)‘ only this time we need to set the number as small as possible, ideally zero.
 Once you’ve modified this track properties setting, convert the track to a route and the route will be identical to the track.
-(Thanks to Dales for this tip – see comments below).
+(Thanks again to Dales for this tip, see comments below).